waterbycounty

 What's happening with rivers in Acadia Parish right now?

-Acadia Parish's primary USGS streamgage on the Byu Plaquemine Brule is currently reading 48.3 cubic feet per second — 9% of the long-term mean of 542.5 cfs.
+Acadia Parish's primary USGS streamgage on the Byu Plaquemine Brule has a pipeline snapshot of 48.3 cubic feet per second — 9% of the long-term mean of 542.5 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Acadia Parish water compare to the Louisiana average?